 The single page Index on our Pacific demo site is a great example of an effective Index Page.
 It only contains five Regular Pages and a gallery.
 The images are all optimized, and there are only four images total.

 Again, there's no hard rule about how much content each page in an Index should have.
 An Index Page full of Regular Pages and Text Blocks will load faster than an Index Page full of galleries, video, and embedded content.

 By keeping large content and the number of pages to a minimum, you can help your Index load quickly on mobile devices.
 If you'd like to supply more information, you can use a text link to direct visitors to a regular page with additional content.

 An Index should never have more than 25 galleries.
 A gallery collection should never have more than 50 images.
 If you have a lot of content, it's best to categorize, organize, and ruthlessly edit.
 This will help your site load quicker and allow your viewers to find what's important, rather than be overwhelmed by everything all at once.

 In a stacked Index like Pacific, you can use Summary Blocks to lead to galleries instead of gallery after gallery all showing everything.
 For help with the Summary Block, visit Using the Summary Block.

 If the letter spacing of a font is set to less than 0px, the letters may overlap on a mobile device.
 Ensure that Letter Spacing is set to 0px or higher for all fonts in the Style Editor.

 Memory capacity is tied to a device, not to a mobile browser.
-Newer phones will handle large sites better, and using a wi-fi connection will improve load time over most cellular networks.
+Newer phones will handle large sites better, and using a wireless connection will improve load time over most cellular networks.